 A silent flash of lightning illuminated the terrifying shadow of the storm woman floating above the pirate ship.
 She did not scream but Levi knew she caused the horror on the ground.
 A few more flashes woke the sky and Levi saw a few men trying to climb back aboard their ship but the vessel rocked above the trees as if a violent tempest hammered it.
 Two of the men fell from the ladder to the forest floor.
 Within seconds they cried out.

 “Help me, Dear God help me!
 Please nooooo!”
 His voice expired.

 Inside her home Doris Callis had moments ago turned on the infomercial and raced into her bedroom on legs barely strong enough to support the weight of a five year old.
 She had not moved so fast in ten years.
 Under her covers she crawled and trembled like a terrified child.
 She wanted her husband.
 He always comforted her on nights like this.

-He was gone but she still pretended he sat at the edge of their bed protecting her as she shook beneath the protection of her sheets.
+She still pretended he sat at the edge of their bed protecting her as she shook beneath the protection of her sheets.

 “Oh Father,” she prayed with her ancient, trembling voice, “please protect me.
-Please help me to survive this night so I may one day live to find the answers I am looking for?”
+Please help me survive this night so I may one day live to find the answers I am looking for?”